-In today's world, having an active imagination simply means that one is full of daydreams and creative ideas, but in Jungian psychology, it is an activity that an individual partakes in with the goal of bridging the gap between the conscious and unconscious parts of their mind, and is a crucial part of the process of individuation.
-The practice of active imagination does not seek to imagine something into being that doesn't exist, rather it uses imagination to seek out things that already exist but are hidden in the subconscious.
-It is essentially a type of meditation, during which one imagines unconscious material, thus bringing it into consciousness.
+In today's world, having an active imagination simply means that one is full of daydreams and creative ideas, but in Jungian psychology, it is an activity that an individual partakes in with the goal of bridging the gap between the conscious and unconscious parts of their mind.
+It is most often used to elicit the help of our subconscious knowledge in seeking answers to difficult questions.
+For Jungians, it is a crucial part of the process of individuation.
+It is essentially a type of meditation in which one enters a waking dream state and asks questions of the subconscious.

 Jung developed the method of active imagination in the early twentieth century and practiced it with his patients for its therapeutic, healing benefits in untangling possible problems buried in the unconscious.
 One of Jung's basic tenets was the belief that dreams are messages from the subconscious, and one of his primary methods of active imagination was to use prompts to encourage his patients to visually recreate dream images and characters, and then encourage them to carry on conversations with those images and characters.